All Episodes

 Yeah, last word, Joe.

-I'd love to see another debate, but I want to see it in a town hall format, Sean.
+I'd love to see another debate, but I want to see in a town hall format, Sean.

 The second debate in past presidential elections has been town hall.

-Let's take the moderators out of it for the most part, and then we'll get a good idea of where, especially she stands on everything.
+Let's take the moderators out of it for the most part, and then we'll get a good idea of where, especially, she stands on everything.

-Town hall debate, Fox News, that's what Donald Trump should agree to, and I think that will go infinitely better for him in that sort of format with an audience and actual questions being asked instead of that that that farce that we saw on ABC on Tuesday night.
+And I think that will go infinitely better for him in that sort of format with an audience and actual questions being asked instead of that farce that we saw on ABC on Tuesday night.

 No way Kamala does it.